Chart Color Schemes

 Employment conditions in St Marys - North St Marys face significant challenges, ranking among the bottom 10% of areas assessed nationally

-St Marys - North St Marys has a skilled workforce with manufacturing and industrial sectors prominently represented.
-As of June 2025, the unemployment rate stands at 9.0%.
+St Marys - North St Marys has a skilled workforce with manufacturing and industrial sectors well-represented.
+As of September 2025, the unemployment rate is 8.0%.

-Conversely, professional & technical services have a limited presence with only 3.9% employment compared to the regional average of 11.5%.
-Many residents commute elsewhere for work based on Census data analysis.
-Over the year to June 2025, labour force levels decreased by 2.3%, and employment declined by 2.1%, causing a slight drop in unemployment rate by 0.2 percentage points.
-In contrast, Greater Sydney saw employment growth of 2.6% and an increase in labour force by 2.9%, with a rise in unemployment rate by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to St Marys - North St Marys' employment mix suggests local growth of approximately 6.2% over five years and 13.0% over ten years.
+However, professional & technical services have limited presence, with only 3.9% of employment compared to the regional average of 11.5%.
+Many residents commute elsewhere for work based on Census data.
+Over the year to September 2025, labour force levels decreased by 3.5%, and employment declined by 1.2% in St Marys - North St Marys, causing a drop in unemployment rate of 2.1 percentage points.
+In contrast, Greater Sydney saw employment grow by 2.1% and the labour force expand by 2.4%, with unemployment rising by 0.2 percentage points.
+As of 25-November, NSW employment contracted by 0.03%, losing 2,260 jobs, with an unemployment rate of 3.9%.
+This compares favourably to the national unemployment rate of 4.3%.
+National employment forecasts from May-25 project a growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to St Marys - North St Marys's employment mix suggests local employment should increase by 6.2% over five years and 13.0% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment